 Most writers and bloggers have heard of Grammarly but I’ll add it here just in case it slipped by you.

 Grammarly is a grammar and spelling proofreading tool.
-Think of it as your own algorithmic spotter of mistakes and poor writing, a sort of Artificial Intelligence (AI) editor, if you will.
-It's one of the most popular browser extensions for writers, at least for the ones that write online.
+Think of it as your own algorithmic spotter of mistakes and bad writing, a sort of Artificial Intelligence (AI) editor, if you will.
+It's probably the most popular browser extension for modern writers, at least for the ones that write online.

 ProWritingAid